nabeelsana/Udacity_AML/README.md

 We used Hyperdrive package for hyperparameter tunning.
 This helped to speed model training as we didnot had to manually experiment with hyperparamete tuning.

-In order to define sample space for hyperparamter tuning we used and used RandomParameterSampling class.
+In order to define sample space for hyperparamter tuning we  used RandomParameterSampling class.
 In this sampling algorithm, parameter values are chosen from a set of discrete values or a distribution over a continuous range.

 **What are the benefits of the parameter sampler you chose?**

+For Hyperdrive package other sampling class available are

+i) GridParameter Sampling: Defines a grid of samples over hyperparameter search space.

+ii) BayesianParameter Sampling: It tries to intelligently pick the next sample of hyperparameters based on how the previous sample performed.

+As compared to GridParameter sampling Random Parameter is much faster as it is not required to search over entire grid of sample space.
+However as compared to Bayesian method over selected apprach lacks the element of learning from prior sample performance.

 **What are the benefits of the early stopping policy you chose?**